Girlguiding North West England: History

 The Lancaster Guardian reported a meeting in Lancaster in September 1917 to co-ordinate "various troops and companies of Girl Guides".
 Lady Baden-Powell attended the meeting and gave an address.
 In this she explained the objects of the Guiding movement, with particular reference to the World War I, at that time in progress.

+In 2023, Girlguiding in British Overseas Territories was integrated into the structure of the Girlguiding North West England region.

 Centenary

 An exhibition was held at Gawthorpe Hall to coincide with the Girl Guides' centenary to celebrate the contribution of Rachel Kay-Shuttleworth.
 Rachel Kay-Shuttleworth was the first County Commissioner for the Girl Guides in Lancashire and contributed to the movement on a national level.
 The exhibition displayed many items not usually seen such as Kay-Shuttleworth's hand-drawn designs for banners, guide badges and samplers.
 Original guide uniforms, badges and standards were also displayed to tell the story of the association of Rachel Kay-Shuttleworth, Gawthorpe Hall and Guiding in Lancashire.

 Ultimate Isle of Man Challenge

 One hundred Guides from around the UK walked one hundred miles around the Isle of Man's coast.
 The walk started on 21 August 2010.
 Manx Telecom donated SIM packs to the walkers enabling some of the participants to call home on their mobile phones to receive their GCSE exam results without incurring roaming charges.